truenas/documentation/content/TrueCommand/API/deprecated/servers_remove_tokens.md

 #### Description
 Remove special access tokens from server registrations.

-NOTE: Administrator access only - all others will get a 403/Forbidden error
+NOTE: Administrator access only - all others will get a 403/Forbidden error.

 ### Input Arguments
 * Required:
-   * "tvid" (string) : System ID where the auth token needs to be removed
+   * "tvid" (string) : The System ID where the auth token needs to be removed.
-   * "name" (string or Json Array of strings) : Name(s) of the tokens to remove
+   * "name" (string or Json Array of strings) : The name(s) of the tokens to remove.
 * Optional:
    * none ({})